BOSTON UNIVERSITY SHUTS OUT BROWN, 4-0

-Freshman forward Marie-Philip Poulin had a goal and two assists for BU
+Freshman Marie-Philip Poulin posts goal and two assists for Terriers

 PROVIDENCE, R.I. - Freshman Marie-Philip Poulin collected three points (1g, 2a) and sophomore Alissa Fromkin turned aside 14 shots for her first collegiate shutout, as the No. 3 Boston University women's ice hockey team secured a program-best seventh straight win with a 4-0 victory over Brown at Meehan Auditorium on Sunday afternoon.

 The Terriers, who also earned a six-game winning streak earlier this season, previously won six contests in a row during the 2006-07 and 2009-10 seasons.
 BU garnered goals from four different players, including junior Jenn Wakefield and sophomores Jill Cardella and Taylor Holze, against the Bears.